lskjs/docker-node-puppeteer/README.md

 ## using from docker

-`docker run -it --rm lskjs/puppeteer-nodejs bash`
+`docker run -it --rm lskjs/puppeteer-nodejs:latest npm start` `docker run -it --rm lskjs/puppeteer-nodejs:15.8.0 npm start`